paketo-buildpacks/rfcs/text/stacks/0010-resolute-raccoon.md

 `run-static` just as they are in the Noble base images.
 Each should be developed to offer roughly the same set of OS-level package support as their Noble equivalent.

-### Base image IDs
+### Stack IDs

-Base image IDs will be given to each variant of the base images as follows:
+Stack IDs will be given to each variant of the base images as follows:

 * Build: `io.buildpacks.base.images.resolute`
 * Run: `io.buildpacks.base.images.resolute`